MikeData/databaker_ASHE/README.md

 2.)
 Download and extract the zip file for your chosen ASHE table

 3.)
+Double click the "CLICK TO RUN ON WINDOWS" batch file

+4.)
 Enter the table number you're converting (7 for ASHE table 7 etc)

 ## Warnings